DEFRA/defra-ai-sdlc/README.md

 # Defra AI SDLC Playbook
 ## Version 0.1

-Welcome!
-This playbook is a living document that aims to provide guidance on best practices for ways of working, tooling, and context-specific use cases for the use of AI in the Software Development Lifecycle (SDLC) tailored to Defra's unique needs and challenges.
+This playbook provides guidance on best practices for integrating AI into the Software Development Lifecycle (SDLC), specifically tailored to Defra's needs and challenges.
+It serves as a living document, continuously updated to reflect emerging practices and lessons learned.

 ## Table of Contents
 1. [Overview](#overview)